The 2026 Permit Checklist: What to Submit for Homeowners and Property Investors

 AI vs Human Inspectors

-- Cities now use AI to detect violations before inspections, prioritizing high-risk projects.
+- Some cities are beginning to use AI to detect violations before inspections, prioritizing high-risk projects.

 Streamlined Accessory Dwelling Unit (ADU) Approvals

-- State-by-state ADU guidelines now allow pre-approved designs for faster approvals.
+- State-by-state ADU guidelines vary, and some jurisdictions allow pre-approved designs for faster approvals.

 Final Checklist Summary